First Battle of Bud Dajo: Aftermath

 Some of Wood's critics accused him of seeking glory by storming the crater rather than besieging the rebels.
 Wood did show some signs of being a glory hound earlier in his tenure as the governor of the Moro Province, taking the Provincial Army on punitive raids against cottas over minor offenses that would have been better left to the district governors.
 This heavy-handedness jeopardized relations with friendly datus, who viewed the encroachment of the army as a challenge Wood badly needed military laurels, since he had gone through an uphill battle in the United States Senate over his appointment to the rank of major general, which was finally confirmed in March 1904.
 Although Wood had served as an administrator in Cuba, he had seen only a hundred days of field service during the Spanish–American War.
 Wood had been promoted over the heads of many more-senior officers, bringing charges of favoritism against President and fellow Rough Rider Teddy Roosevelt.
 Even though his promotion had been confirmed, Wood's reputation still suffered.
 Wood's willingness to take responsibility for Bud Dajo did much to improve his reputation within the army.

 Wood argued that besieging (surrounding) Bud Dajo would have been impossible, given the ample supplies of the rebels, the 11 mi circumference of the mountain, the thickly forested terrain, and the existence of hidden paths up the mountainside.
 During the Second Battle of Bud Dajo, in December 1911, General "Black Jack" Pershing (the third and final military governor of the Moro Province) did succeed in besieging Bud Dajo, by cutting a lateral trail which encircled the mountain, 300 yd downhill from the crater rim.
 This cut off the Moros in the crater from the hidden mountainside paths.
 However, the tactical situation facing Pershing in 1911 was far different from that facing Wood in 1906.
 The incident caused outrage among the native people, as Bud Dajo is considered a sacred site to them.
 The atrocities would later give rise to anti-American sentiments.
 Other Moro Rebellions would occur in later decades, which would continue to the 21st century in an independent Philippines.

 Legacy

-The incident was brought up by President Duterte to criticize America and President Obama in 2016, leading to a cancellation of a planned meeting with U.S. President Obama; Duterte apologized next day.
+The incident was brought up by President Rodrigo Duterte to criticize America and President Barack Obama in 2016, leading to a cancellation of a planned meeting with Obama; Duterte apologized next day.
 Duterte cited the incident a second time in criticizing America while calling for the exit of American troops.

-In 2015, the Moro National Liberation Front published an open letter to the U.S. President Barack Obama demanding to know why America was supporting Filipino colonialism against the Moro Muslim people, the Filipino "war of genocide", and atrocities against Moros.
+In 2015, the Moro National Liberation Front published an open letter to President Obama demanding to know why America was supporting Filipino colonialism against the Moro Muslim people, the Filipino "war of genocide", and atrocities against Moros.
 The letter stated that the Moro people have resisted and fought against the atrocities of Filipino, Japanese, American, and Spanish invaders including the Moro Crater massacre at Bud Dajo, committed by Americans.